Estate Administration · Beneficiary Rights

 Many beneficiaries do not know these rights exist until something goes wrong.
 The executor stops communicating.
 Months pass without distributions.
 Property disappears.
 The estate remains open for years with no explanation.
 At that point, knowing what the law entitles you to, and what remedies are available, makes the difference between waiting helplessly and taking effective action.

-At Lebovitz & Lebovitz, P.A., we represent beneficiaries and executors in estate administration disputes, Orphans’ Court proceedings, and fiduciary litigation throughout Allegheny County and southwestern Pennsylvania.
+At Lebovitz & Lebovitz, P.A., we represent beneficiaries and executors in estate administration disputes, Orphans’ Court proceedings, and fiduciary litigation throughout Allegheny County and southwestern Pennsylvania, including Fox Chapel, Squirrel Hill, Mt.
+Lebanon, and Sewickley.

 Right to Information

-When the executor refuses to provide information, the beneficiary can request a formal estate accounting, which is a detailed financial report showing every transaction that occurred during the administration.
-If the executor refuses that request, the beneficiary can petition the Orphans’ Court to compel one.
+When the executor refuses to provide information, the beneficiary can request a formal estate accounting in Pennsylvania, which is a detailed financial report showing every transaction during the administration.
+If the executor refuses, the beneficiary can petition the Orphans’ Court to compel one.
 The court takes these petitions seriously because the right to information is the foundation on which all other beneficiary rights depend.

 Right to Proper Administration

-The executor owes every beneficiary a duty of care, loyalty, and impartiality.
-This is not an abstract principle.
-It means the executor must collect all estate assets, safeguard them during administration, pay legitimate debts and taxes, invest estate funds prudently, and distribute the remaining assets according to the will or the intestacy statute.
+The executor’s fiduciary duties in Pennsylvania are enforceable.
+The executor must collect all estate assets, safeguard them during administration, pay legitimate debts and taxes, invest estate funds prudently, and distribute the remaining assets according to the will or intestacy statute.

 Pennsylvania law does not impose a strict deadline for completing estate administration, but it does require the executor to act with reasonable diligence.
 An estate that remains open for years without a clear explanation is not being administered properly, and beneficiaries are not required to wait indefinitely for their inheritance.

 A straightforward estate with no disputes can typically be settled within twelve to eighteen months.
-Estates with real property, tax complications, creditor claims, or beneficiary disagreements may take longer.
-But unreasonable delay is itself a breach of fiduciary duty, and beneficiaries can petition the Orphans’ Court to set deadlines, compel action, or remove the executor if the delay is severe enough.
+Estates with real property, tax complications, or creditor claims may take longer.
+But unreasonable delay in Pennsylvania estate administration is itself a breach of fiduciary duty, and beneficiaries can petition the Orphans’ Court to set deadlines, compel action, or remove the executor if the delay is severe enough.
+When delay becomes an outright refusal to distribute after all obligations are resolved, see executor refusing to distribute estate in Pennsylvania.

 Delay is particularly harmful when the executor is personally benefiting from keeping the estate open, such as living in estate property rent-free or collecting income from estate assets while other beneficiaries receive nothing.
-Pennsylvania courts recognize that this kind of delay is not administrative complexity but self-interest, and they have clear remedies for it.
+Pennsylvania courts recognize that this kind of delay is not administrative complexity but self-interest, and the courts have clear remedies for that conduct.

-The available remedies depend on the severity of the problem.
-For less serious issues, the court can order the executor to file an accounting, set deadlines for specific tasks, or require the executor to appear and explain their actions.
-For more serious issues, the court can appoint a co-fiduciary to oversee the executor, restrict the executor’s access to estate funds, or remove the executor entirely and appoint a successor.
+Beneficiaries can file objections in the Orphans’ Court when the executor withholds information or delays without cause.
+The court can compel the executor to file an accounting, set deadlines for specific tasks, or require the executor to appear and explain their actions.
+For more serious failures, the court can appoint a co-fiduciary to oversee the executor, restrict the executor’s access to estate funds, or remove the executor in Pennsylvania and appoint a successor.

 In cases involving serious misconduct, the court can surcharge the executor, which means the executor must repay the estate from personal funds for any losses caused by the breach of fiduciary duty.
 Surcharge is a powerful remedy because it holds the executor personally accountable for the consequences of their actions.